Moving to Victoria with a dog?

 Leash Laws Vary by Municipality

 Every municipality in Greater Victoria has its own dog bylaws.
-Victoria, Saanich, Oak Bay, Esquimalt, View Royal, Langford, and Colwood all have different rules about off-leash areas, leash lengths, and fines.
-Saanich bans retractable leashes.
-Oak Bay has seasonal off-leash windows.
+Victoria, Saanich, Oak Bay, Esquimalt, View Royal, Langford, and Colwood all have different rules about off-leash areas, leash lengths, and fines — typically $100 to $150 per violation.
+Saanich bans retractable leashes in all municipal parks.
+Oak Bay has seasonal off-leash windows from July to March.
+Esquimalt leads with 6 leash-optional locations.
 Check the specific rules for your municipality before you move.

 View Seasonal RulesBeach Access Changes Seasonally

-Three of seven dog-friendly beaches enforce leash restrictions from June 1 to September 15 to protect nesting shorebirds.
-Four beaches allow year-round off-leash access.
-If beach walks are a priority, focus on Cordova Bay, Sandcut Beach, Esquimalt, or the Dallas Road off-leash zone.
+Three of seven dog-friendly beaches enforce leash restrictions from June 1 to September 15 (107 days) to protect nesting shorebirds.
+Four beaches — Parker Park, Sandcut Beach, Esquimalt, and the Dallas Road off-leash zone — allow year-round off-leash access.
+If beach walks are a priority, focus on these four areas.

 View Beach GuideOff-Leash Parks Are Scattered

 Esquimalt leads with 6 leash-optional locations.
-View Royal has 5.
-Saanich has 3+ designated zones.
-Victoria has several popular off-leash areas.
-Not all municipalities are equal for off-leash access, so check the parks in your target neighbourhood before signing a lease.
+View Royal has 5 designated areas.
+Saanich has 3+ zones including Mount Douglas Park (5 km of trails).
+Victoria has several popular off-leash areas including Beacon Hill Park.
+Municipalities differ in their off-leash access rules, so verify the parks in your target neighbourhood before signing a lease.

 View Off-Leash ParksVet Clinics and Pet Services

-Greater Victoria has dozens of veterinary clinics, dog groomers, and pet stores across all municipalities.
-Victoria and Saanich have the highest concentration.
-West Shore communities (Langford, Colwood, View Royal) have growing pet service infrastructure.
-Check proximity to a 24-hour emergency vet.
+Greater Victoria has over 40 veterinary clinics, dog groomers, and pet supply stores across all 7 municipalities.
+Victoria and Saanich have the highest concentration with 15+ clinics each.
+West Shore communities (Langford, Colwood, View Royal) have growing pet service infrastructure with 5+ clinics.
+Always check proximity to a 24-hour emergency vet like the Central Victoria Veterinary Hospital.

 Rental Market and Pet Policies

 Pet-friendly rentals in Greater Victoria can be competitive.
-Many landlords allow dogs but may have size or breed restrictions.
+Many landlords allow dogs but may have size or breed restrictions, commonly capping at 20 to 30 kg.
 Saanich and Langford tend to have more pet-friendly rental options with yard space.
 Victoria and Oak Bay have more apartments with stricter pet policies.
+Average pet deposit: $250 to $500 or half a month's rent.

 Transit and Ferries

-BC Ferries allows dogs in vehicles on the Swartz Bay–Tsawwassen route and on foot passengers in designated areas.
-BC Transit buses accept leashed dogs at the driver's discretion.
-The Lochside Regional Trail connects to the Swartz Bay ferry terminal, making it easy to walk your dog to or from the ferry.
+BC Ferries allows dogs in vehicles on the Swartz Bay–Tsawwassen route (1.5-hour sailing, 24 departures daily in summer) and on foot passengers in designated outdoor areas.
+BC Transit buses accept leashed dogs at the driver's discretion ($2.50 fare).
+The 13 km Lochside Regional Trail connects directly to the Swartz Bay ferry terminal, making it easy to walk your dog to or from the ferry.

 Dog-friendly facts by municipality